 - You want to make traditional sweets, paneer, or ghee

-Choose Toned Milk (254 kcal/500ml) If:
+Toned Milk (254 kcal/500ml) If:

 - You want balanced, everyday nutrition